 Same as box.space...delete(), but key is searched in this index instead of in the primary-key index.
 This index ought to be unique.

-• index object (index object) - an object reference.

-• key (scalar/table) - values to be matched against the index key vinyl will return nil, rather than the deleted tuple.
+- index object (index object) an object reference. - key (scalar/table) values to be matched against the index key

 Return the deleted tuple.